Oral surgery at its best! Bone replacement and dental implantation

 - Bone transplantation from the fibula flap

 Healthcare is undergoing tremendous development and of course, dentistry is no exception!
 It is a fact that, thanks to the achievements of 21st century, that many unimaginable or unworkable treatments, nowadays have become a routine task.
 Together with dental science, techniques, tools, and materials have evolved, bringing number of potential options to life.
 One such prominent area is the dental and oral surgery, including bone replacement and transplantation, for which it is worthwhile to pay attention.
 Good bone is the basis for dental implantation, with other words, tooth replacement.
 In case of bone deficiency, the deficiency should be compensated.
 This has several levels and may be different for each patient.
-Our clinic is one of the very few in Hungary and in Europe where our doctors can perform almost every level of bone grafting and bone transplantation!
+Our dental clinic is one of the very few in Hungary and in Europe where our doctors can perform almost every level of bone grafting and bone transplantation!
 Let’s look at these levels now.

 By default, when the patient intend to complete the lack of teeth as soon as possible and there is usually enough bone, then we just insert the dental implants, and after 3-4 months of ossification time, we finish the prosthetic work, which means we make the fixed teeth/crown or the bridge or a complete circular bridge/denture.
 This treatment is carried out under local anesthesia.
 The tratment it self is totaly painless and it is many time less traumatic than a single tooth extraction.
 The surgical area, 1-2 weeks after the dental implantation can be still sensitive!